IPWright83/react-use-compare-debugger/README.md

 ![image](https://user-images.githubusercontent.com/1374775/102356757-85b02780-3fa5-11eb-8d29-8ec03511526e.png)

 It logs the name of the property, followed by both the `previous` and `current` values.
 Finally it renders a flag indicating whether the two values are referentially equal which is important to prevent un-necessary React re-renders.
+It will try to warn you about any values that are strictly equal but referrentially different as this suggests a lack of memoization.

 ## Installation